-Figure 2 shows such exact convergence for the hallway-feature attaining subtask.
-We used a behavior policy that selected all four actions with equal probability: $\mu(a|s)\doteq 0.25, \forall s\in\S, a\in\A$.
-The state-feature vectors were 1-hot, producing a tabular representation with $d\=72$ for the 72 non-terminal grid cells.
+We applied this algorithm to the hallway-feature-attaining subtask introduced as an illustrative example in Figure~\ref{fig:exp1}, using a behavior policy that selected all four actions with equal probability: $\mu(a|s)\doteq 0.25$, for all $s\in\S, a\in\A$.
+The state-feature vectors were one-hot, with $d\=72$ for the 72 non-terminal grid cells.
 The policy was of the softmax form with linear preferences: